Tara VanDerveer

 Tara Ann VanDerveer (born June 26, 1953) is an American former basketball coach who was the head women's basketball coach at Stanford University from 1985 until her retirement in 2024.
 Designated the Setsuko Ishiyama Director of Women's Basketball, VanDerveer led the Stanford Cardinal to three NCAA Women's Division I Basketball Championships, winning in 1990, 1992 and 2021.
 She stepped away from the Stanford program for a year to coach the U.S. women's national team to a gold medal at the 1996 Olympic Games.

 VanDerveer was voted Naismith National Coach of the Year in 1990, 2011, and 2021 and was voted Pac-12 Coach of the Year 18 times.
-VanDerveer was inducted into the Women's Basketball Hall of Fame in 2002.
+VanDerveer was inducted into the Women's Basketball Hall of Fame in 2002, and has been inducted into the Naismith Basketball Hall of Fame twice: in 2011 for her individual coaching career, and in 2026 as head coach of the 1996 United States women's Olympic basketball team.

 VanDerveer is one of only nine NCAA Women's Basketball coaches to win over 900 games, and one of ten NCAA Division I coaches – women's or men's – to win 1,000 games.
 On December 15, 2020, she won her 1,099th game as a head coach, passing the late Pat Summitt for most wins in women's college basketball history.
 On January 21, 2024, she won her 1,203rd game as a head coach, passing retired coach Mike Krzyzewski and becoming the winningest head coach in men's or women's college basketball history.
 VanDerveer retired from coaching at the end of the 2023–24 academic year with 1,216 career wins as a head coach.
 On November 20, 2024, Geno Auriemma, coach of the UConn women's basketball team, won his 1,217th game as a head coach, passing VanDerveer.